 The school is strongly against the use of force against students and the advice to all staff is to seek support and advice in a difficult situation before using force.
 However, there may be instances where this is not possible due to the nature of the incident.
 The school and its staff will always endeavour to resolve situations without force and to manage any difficult situation calmly.
-The school follows the guidance below from the DFE: 'Use of reasonable force.
-Advice for Headteachers, staff and governing bodies'.
-July 2013
+The school follows the guidance below from the DFE: 'Use of reasonable force and other restrictive interventions in schools Guidance for schools in England'.
+July 2025